Audi A6 Avant estate - Interior & comfort

 Be warned, it's very easy to add another £10,000 to the price of your A6 Avant if you get carried away with the options list.
 Unless you're happy with Brilliant Black or Ibis White, you'll need to spend around £700 for metallic paint.
 The chassis can be upgraded to include adjustable dampers and the 50 TDI can be equipped with air suspension and four-wheel steering to make it more agile.
 Adding Matrix LED headlights to the Sport trim costs just over £1,500.

 Audi also groups lots of equipment into packs to help keep things simple.
-Choose the Comfort & Sound Pack if a 360-degree camera view, Bang & Olufsen stereo, LED ambient lighting and keyless entry sound appealing for just under £2,000.
+Choose the Comfort & Sound Pack if a 360-degree camera view, Bang & Olufsen stereo, LED ambient lighting and keyless entry sound appealing for £2,000 or so.
 The Technology Pack is also likely to be popular, adding MMI Navigation Plus (with a 10.1-inch main screen), Virtual Cockpit instrument cluster and wireless phone charging for £1,500.